Kanchana 2: Plot

 All the members escape out of fear, and Raghava collapses.
 The priest gets killed, and the ghost possesses Nandini.
 Nandini talks to the Green TV Head about shifting to a different house.
 After, Raghava and Nandini move into another dwelling, where the haunted Nandini is planning something.
 To their surprise, Raghava's mother and Nandini's sister-in-law also came to stay there.
 Several changes occur in Nandini, which only Raghava notices at first; she starts smoking at night and murmurs, "Shiva, Shiva".
 The possessed Nandini also beats up Raghava, Raghava's mother, and her sister-in-law.
 Soon, the family realised that she had become possessed.
 Nandini (now possessed by Ganga) influences Shiva's ghost to possess Raghava.
 When Raghava's mother and Nandini's sister-in-law return, they get beaten up.
 They retreat to a church, and Shiva and Ganga attack the priests.
 The priests then try to burn them, and they retreat and reveal their flashback.

-Past: Ganga is a crippled girl.
+Past: Ganga is a physically-challenged girl.
 Ganga organises a wedding and invites her friend Gayathri and her family.
 When visiting Marudhu with her father, Marudhu's insane son Shankar calls and assaults her.
 Her wedding gets cancelled after the groom insults her.
 Ganga forgives Gayathri after Gayathri offended Ganga at a young age.
 In the shock of the wedding cancellation, Ganga's father committed suicide by hanging himself.

 Shiva loves Ganga and gets happy when the wedding gets cancelled.
 Ganga reveals that she loves Shiva back.
-Marudhu's accomplices kidnap Ganga and her friend's family and take them to a wedding hall.
+Marudhu's brother and his accomplices kidnap Ganga and her friend's family and take them to a wedding hall.
 Marudhu says that he threatened the groom and stopped the wedding.
-Also, he wanted Ganga to marry his insane son Shankar.
+Also, he wanted Ganga to marry his insane son, Shankar.

 Shiva arrives and says to Marudhu that he loves Ganga.
 Marudhu and Shankar stab Shiva in the back.
-Shiva murders Shankar.
+Shiva murders Shankar by stabbing him.
 Then Marudhu's brother murders Shiva.
-Marudhu, in revenge for his son's death, strangles Ganga with the Thali and kills Shiva's and Ganga's friend's family.
+Marudhu, in revenge for his son's death, strangles Ganga with the Thali, killing her, and kills Shiva's and Ganga's friend's family.
 He also made Shiva's best friend insane (Shiva's friend was the lunatic).
 Marudhu's associates buried them at the beach.